Why Guinea Fowl Are So Weird (And How I Deal With It)

 As you can see, they may still take off, despite your efforts to train them.

-Encouraging Guineas to Lay in a Coop
+Encouraging Nesting in the Coop

 A clutch of speckled guinea fowl eggs hidden in tall grass, showing their natural nesting behavior.